xer05100/DS4artax/README.md

-# DS4artax
-Creates a .ini for artax light gun script
+downloads and compiles a .ini that the GUN.a3x script uses to start demulshooter for the selected game.